 Motorcycle washing is not as easy as it sounds.
 Well, not unless you want to wash it just for the good looks.
 Giving your motorcycle a thorough cleaning not only protects your bike’s paint and prevent corrosion but also gives you an opportunity to check for any structural or connection faults.
 While many bike owners prefer commercial washing facilities washing your motorcycle yourself is highly recommended.
 This is mainly because commercial washing facilities in some cases may damage bike parts especially with the high-pressure hoses and harsh detergents used in the cleaning.

-Here are Five simple tips on how to wash a motorcycle by yourself
+How to wash a motorcycle by yourself

-1. Know when to wash your motorcycle
+Know when to wash your motorcycle

 If the motorcycle’s engine is still hot from use, it is recommended that you give it time to cool down.
 Otherwise, the sudden temperature change from spraying cold water on hot engine or pipes can greatly damage the metal parts or cause engine blocks to crack, which may, in turn, be costly to repair.

 First, you need to have a sufficient water supply.
 It goes without saying, a lot of water is needed in giving your bike a sparkling clean.
 From the initial water spray down so as to loosen the grime and exoskeleton, to mixing the wash solution and rinsing off the detergents, it is clear enough water is needed to get the job done and done right.

 Some washing detergent may be too acidic and thus may adversely damage the paint.
 It is, therefore, a good idea to use motorcycle washing detergents from a reputable company.
 The wax works just like sunscreen and protects the bike’s paint from harmful UV rays.

 Lastly, you will need a sponge to clean the surfaces, a brush to scrub the tires and spokes and a clean towel to dry off the surface after rinsing.
 You might also consider having microfibers or cotton sponges which are ideal for trapping leftover dust and finishing touches.

 The motorcycle washing process

 Anybody can wash a motorcycle but it requires unwavering attention to details to get it done correctly.
 Before you start spraying down water on your bike, check whether all the electrical connections, spark plug wires, bearings, and other such components are secured.
 Using a rag or a rubber glove plug the exhaust hole of your motorcycle, to keep the water off your exhaust system.

 If your bike is really dirty, you might consider first splashing it with plain water and let the bike soak for a few minutes.
 At this point, you might be tempted to use high-pressure water to get the worst of the grime off.
 However, be careful when using it as this may force water into electrics, chain, and crevices where it can pool and cause corrosion.

 Getting the hard parts cleaned

 Each of these parts requires a special kind of cleaning so as to avoid damaging them.
 For the engine components, you will need old paintbrush that is soft enough not to scratch the components.
 The chrome and matte finishes are best cleaned with a microfiber material or an abrasive rag.

 As much as it might be tempting to wash your motorcycle’s chain with pressured water, especially with all the grime and dirt stuck on it, it may damage the chain’s performance.
 This is simply because the water penetrates through the rings and links pushing in dirt and grime.

-5. Rinsing and drying
+Rinsing and Drying